RadiantBlockchain/radiant-node/doc/build-windows.md

 WINDOWS BUILD NOTES
 ====================

-Below are some notes on how to build Bitcoin ABC for Windows.
+Below are some notes on how to build Bitcoin Cash Node for Windows.

-The options known to work for building Bitcoin ABC on Windows are:
+The options known to work for building Bitcoin Cash Node on Windows are:

 * On Linux, using the [Mingw-w64](https://mingw-w64.org/doku.php) cross compiler tool chain.
-Debian Buster is recommended and is the platform used to build the Bitcoin ABC Windows release binaries.
+Debian Buster is recommended and is the platform used to build the Bitcoin Cash Node Windows release binaries.
 * On Windows, using [Windows
 Subsystem for Linux (WSL)](https://msdn.microsoft.com/commandline/wsl/about) and the Mingw-w64 cross compiler tool chain.